x

 More () »

-Voters were asked to rank up to six candidates in order of preference for each Portland race.
-The ranked-choice tabulation process narrows down the field of candidates by eliminating the candidates with the fewest votes one by one and transferring their votes to whoever each voter ranked next-highest on their ballots.
+The 2024 election was Portland's first time using ranked-choice voting, where voters were asked to rank their top six candidates in order of preference for each race.
+The votes are then tabulated in a process that narrows down the field of candidates by eliminating the ones with the fewest votes one by one and transferring their votes to whoever each voter ranked next-highest on their ballot.

-Tabulation will be re-run after each new batch of votes is added, and the results won't become final until the process is run one more time after every vote has been counted — though some races may be called earlier if media outlets crunch the numbers and conclude that a candidate has amassed a large enough share of high-ranking votes to guarantee victory.
+The results won't become final until the process is run one more time after every vote has been counted, some races may be called earlier if media outlets crunch the numbers and conclude that a candidate has amassed a large enough share of high-ranking votes to guarantee victory — which is what happened for Wilson on Wednesday night.

 Before You Leave, Check This Out